 It’s helpful to tie your incentive and reward structure for hourly employees directly to performance, like safety, inspection, goals met and exceeded, and key performance metrics.
 Having a program for rewards and employee appreciation that anyone can access via a kiosks in factory break rooms where employees can access Bonusly since many line workers don’t have their phones on them during the work day, mobile app, or text alerts is helpful for an hourly workforce that isn’t checking email all day (but will respond to texts or access an app via their mobile devices while on the job).
 Having a company-wide recognition platform not only highlights your star players, but incentivizes your entire workforce to perform well.

-Finally, consider that hourly workers are some of the hardest working people on the planet.
+Finally, keep in mind that some of the world’s toughest workers are hourly workers.
 Not only is much of blue collar work physically demanding, it can also involve long hours and stressful situations.
 It’s important for HR to take the lead on showing the company’s appreciation for the time and effort they contribute to the company in ways beyond the paycheck, remember those intrinsic incentives and sense of purpose at work.
 A recognition and rewards platform like Bonusly not only ensures you’re not missing your star players, it also streamlines the incentive and share process with company shout outs and highlighting standout employees.

 FTC Disclosure: We received compensation for mentioning and reviewing the product listed above as part of one of the services we offer our clients.
 Regardless, we only recommend products or services I use personally and believe will be good for my readers.
 We are disclosing this in accordance with the Federal Trade Commission 16 CFR, Part 255: Guides Concerning the Use of Endorsements and Testimonials in Advertising.